Yunzez/java_final_game/README.md

 - this is where user can **store and load** games in to their local drive.
 The saving will be in the savedCharacters.json

 6. **ScoreBoardScreen**
 - this is the screen where we prsent user the scoreboard.
 Scoreboard shows the top 100 players in the server.
-Our server is hosted on Google clound.
+Our server is hosted on Google cloud.
 - User can register an account with an username and a password where the username will be user's name in the rank.
 - we do not use super secure encryption so make sure we are not using some actual passwords you would use in your daily life.